Ilyomix/vue-blog/README.md

 - #### Login
     - Accessiblity enabled in `/login` form
-    - UI states: loadings, errors, and login success state are displayed for user
+    - UI states: loadings, errors, and login success state are displayed for the user
     - Login form validity check before sending authentication request
     - Press `Enter` to login directly once you fill the form
     - Automatic redirection to `/blog` (homepage) on authentication